 Select Browse my computer for driver software in the Hardware Update wizard and then click Next.
 For example, the USB driver folder can be found by clicking Browse and then navigating to it.
 The Google Driver, for example, can be found on Android sdkextrasgoogleusb driver.
 To install the driver, click Next.

 How to install the Google USB driver on Windows 7?

 To install the Android USB driver for the first time on Windows 7, follow these steps: Connect your Android device to the USB port on your PC.
 Select next, select from the context menu on your desktop or Windows Explorer by right-clicking on Computer.

 In the left pane, click Devices.
 In the right pane, find and expand the Other device.
 Then, select Update Driver Software from the context menu when you right-click the device name (such as Nexus S).
 The Hardware Update Wizard will be launched as a result of this action.

 Click Next after selecting Browse my Computer for driver software.
 Next, locate the USB driver folder by clicking Browse.
 (Android sdkextrasgoogleusb driver is where you will get the Google Driver.)
 To install the driver, click Next.

 How to update the Google USB driver?

 The Manual download and update process requires skills and time.
 If you are a beginner and want to save time, then this method is best for you.
-You have to download the Driver Easy because it will automatically detect which software or driver needs an update.
+You have to download Driver Easy because it will automatically detect which software or driver needs an update.

-The best feature of using the Driver Easy application is that you do not have to worry about what driver you want to delete, update and reinstall.
+The best feature of using the Driver Easy application is that you do not have to worry about what driver you want to delete, update, and reinstall.
 This driver will automatically do all the functions.
 All you have to do to download the Driver Easy application and open it in your system.

 Click on the scan button and then press the update button.
-It will scan your whole system and will show you what drive needs and updates.
+It will scan your whole system and will show you what the driver needs and updates.
 Click on the update all option and relax in your seat.
 Please restart your computer after all the updates take place to work it in a better way.